u6684258/instance-generator/README.md

 ```
 This generates a single instance where

-- `<domain-file>` is the PDDL domain file for which an instance will be
+- `<domain-file>` is the PDDL domain file for which an instance is generated,
-  generated, and
+  and
 - `<universe-size>` is a positive integer that specifies how many objects the
   generated instance will have.